WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 compile-time checking, control flow manipulations, and adding behaviors to types without relying on inheritance or other runtime techniques.
 These properties have never been implemented in Swift before.
-Without a doubt, they are the unique strengths of Swift Macro.
+Without a doubt, they are the unique strengths that defined Swift Macro.

-However, the same features that give Swift Macro its advantages also come with potential traps and pitfalls.
+However, the same features that give Swift Macro its advantages also introduce potential traps and pitfalls.
 We will delve into this topic in the following post.

 ## Resources

 - A playground project that implements the `#Color` and `#unwrapped`
   macro:

+TODO: URL

 - The production level implementation of the `@COW` macro:

+TODO: URL